 “The valuation Videocon is seeking certainly looks fair, given the quantities of gas that have been discovered,” said Deven Choksey, managing director at K.R.
 Choksey Shares & Securities Pvt. in Mumbai.
 “Funding the entire Mozambique project would put great stress on their finances.”

 Dhoot didn’t answer two calls made to his mobile phone today, while Shell’s spokesman Jonathan French declined to comment.

 Energy companies are racing to develop new production in East Africa, one of the world’s least-explored oil and gas regions, to meet rising demand from consumers in Asia.
 Videocon agreed to pay $75 million for the stake in Mozambique’s Rovuma-1 area in 2008 to Anadarko Petroleum Corp.
-(APC), which leads the group exploring the reserve.
+(APC:US), which leads the group exploring the reserve.

 Bharat Petroleum (BPCL) Corp., India’s second-largest state refiner, and Cove Energy Plc (COV), are among the other investors in the field where natural gas equal to as much as six times the U.K.’s existing reserves have been found.